metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `application_credentials` (Attributes) The secret containing the Google Cloud Storage JSON file with the credentials (see [below for nested schema](#nestedatt--spec--backup--barman_object_store--google_credentials--application_credentials))
-- `gke_environment` (Boolean) If set to true, will presume that it's running inside a GKE environment,default to false.
+- `gke_environment` (Boolean) If set to true, will presume that it's running inside a GKE environment, default to false.

 <a id="nestedatt--spec--backup--barman_object_store--google_credentials--application_credentials"></a>
 ### Nested Schema for `spec.backup.barman_object_store.google_credentials.application_credentials`